python/typing/docs/source/type_narrowing.rst

             print("Hello, " + name)

 This technique is called *type narrowing*.
-In order to avoid false positives on such code, type checkers understand various kinds of conditionals that are used to narrow types in Python code.
+To avoid false positives on such code, type checkers understand various kinds of conditional checks that are used to narrow types in Python code.
 The exact set of type narrowing constructs that a type checker understands is not specified and varies across type checkers.
-Commonly understood type patterns include:
+Commonly understood patterns include:

 * ``if x is not None``